Wye Valley Railway: Early railways

 A main line railway came to the region when the South Wales Railway opened from 1850; it eventually completed a through line from Milford Haven to London in association with its ally, the Great Western Railway.
 Settlements connected to a railway line found that the cost of materials brought in became much cheaper, and local produce found better prices at market.

 The Hereford, Ross and Gloucester Railway was opened in 1855 crossing the north of the region.

 Coleford was considered the capital of the Forest of Dean and it was the mineral production of the immediate area that encouraged railway access.
 The Coleford, Monmouth, Usk and Pontypool Railway was authorised in 1853, intended to convey iron ore output by a shorter route than hitherto, to the ironworks of Nantyglo, Dowlais and Ebbw Vale.
 Its route would avoid the steep ascent, for loaded trains, of the Western Valley line.
 As well as building a new line from Monmouth to Little Mill, (near Pontypool, on the Newport, Abergavenny and Hereford Railway) to Monmouth, the CMU&PR was authorised to purchase part of the Monmouth Railway and convert it to main line standards suitable for locomotive operation: this would form the section from Coleford to Monmouth.

-The CMU&PR opened from Little Mill to Usk on 2 June 1856, and on 12 October 1857 it was opened as far as Monouth Troy station.
+The CMU&PR opened from Little Mill to Usk on 2 June 1856, and on 12 October 1857 it was opened as far as Monmouth Troy station.
 Reaching Coleford, the primary object of building the line, required a crossing of the River Wye, and conversion of the Monmouth Railway.
 As well as relaying all of its permanent way, this would have involved considerable realignment to smooth out the worst of the sharp tramroad curves, and opening out the tunnel profile.
 However at this stage the CMU&PR had largely exhausted its financial resources.

 After taking stock of the situation, and achieving a partial financial recovery, the CMU&PR set about building the bridge and viaduct to cross the River Wye at Monmouth, and extend its line as far as a mineral depot at Wyesham, 1 mi from Monmouth.
 A transshipment facility was set up there, and the Monmouth Railway continued to operate, unmodernised, as far as that point.
 The extension of the CMU&PR from the Troy station to Wyesham opened on 1 July 1861.